Hoffman Reproductions. Click here for source posting.

 The typical snapsack style is a tubular bag carried by an attached strap.
 The bag is carried across the back.
 The type of strap can be a plain heavy canvas strap, woven hemp, leather, or whatever the user desires.
 Military snapsacks were made of leather with a leather strap and a metal buckle in the strap.
 Civilian styles were typically heavy linen or sailcloth (canvas) and may have had a plain woven or multilayer canvas strap, with or without a buckle.

+The tubular bag itself can be made either as a single opening bag with one full-length compartment, or divided into two compartments by adding a divider to the pattern.
+In either case, a simple drawstring that gathers the end of the bag tightly enough to prevent items from falling out makes the typical closure.
 History: This pack is documented to the early 1600’s.
 It’s simple design was used by both the British and French Armies well into the 18th Century.
 The Snapsack is a simple canvas tube that is secured at each end and carried by the use of a stout 3" leather Tumpline Strap.
 Often referred to in journals as a Country Pack.
 The finished size is 18" X 30.
+This version is very correct and is only one of many variations on a theme that were universally used in the American Colonies.
+The version that will be detailed here is slightly different, but will be easily made by an individual with moderate sewing skills and a little time.

 If you can’t use the links provided to get copies of the instructions and patterns, simple relational information will be given here.
 The entire post can be read by clicking on this link.